 What is a Raclette Grill

 Raclette means different things to different people, it’s a dish that has been around for so long that there is now many different takes on what makes a good raclette.
-Raclette is a dish from Switzerland and very popular in countries surrounding Switzerland.
-Raclette is also a type of cheese, but in the context of this article raclette is a dish of several foods that accompany melted cheese.
+It is a dish from Switzerland and very popular in countries surrounding Switzerland.
+Raclette is also a type of cheese.
+But in the context of this article raclette is a dish of several foods that accompany melted cheese.
 And the modern way to melt this cheese is to use a raclette grill.

 Alternatives to buying a Raclette Grill

 The first time I had the joy of experiencing raclette was when I was holidaying in Mont Blanc, very close to the home of raclette and a mountain range that spills into France, Italy and Switzerland.
 So you can imagine the great quality and choice of local cheeses and cold cuts of meat I had available to sample (I was also with a friend who was a local of the region and could guide me into making all the right choices).
 And this is what raclette is to me.